nate-strauser/meteor-cookbook/d3/README.md

 };
 ```

-Following this basic pattern allows for relatively easy integration of most D3 examples to be driven via Meteor collections.
-The key part is separating the D3 code into what gets run once to initiate the visual (before the `Deps.autorun` block) and what gets run on each document change (inside  the `Deps.autorun` block).
+Following this basic pattern allows for relatively straightforward refactoring of most D3 examples to be driven via Meteor collections.
+The key part is separating the D3 code into what gets run once to initiate the visual (before the `Deps.autorun` block) and what gets run on each collection query result change (inside  the `Deps.autorun` block).

 It is also possible to use `observe` instead of `Deps.autorun`, see [alternative options](#alternative-options).